 |There's no official client for this, but pinterest.com in Edge seems to be a PWA and acts like an application.
 Plus, if you still want a native UWP application experience, there's 'Piny - Pinterest with love' UWP|

 The official WP8.1 application still technically runs, but has now lost search functions and is clearly on the way out.
-Various third party applications are being targetted by Spotify's lawyers and have now been withdrawn, sadly.
-Spotimo UWP was your best bet, this is being reworked as 'Strix' and will be available shortly, hopefully for Windows 10 Mobile as well as Desktop.
-Watch this space.
+Various third party applications are being targetted by Spotify's lawyers and have now been withdrawn from the Store, sadly.
+Spotimo UWP was your best bet, this has being reworked as 'Strix Music', and this is available for side-loading.
+Not ideal, but its 'LTS' (Long Term Support) version (v1.4.9 as I write this) does work and it's not too onerous to get it installed.

 |Deezer||There's a rather good official UWP client for this, so no need to look further.
 I'd expect this to work well into 2020, and possibly beyond.|